Faculty ResourcesDisabled Students Programs and Services (DSPS)

 You will be notified in advance if your exams will need to be converted into an accessible format (large print, Braille, e-text).
 These exams must be submitted to the Alternate Media Specialist two weeks in advance to allow us time to convert the exam.
-Submit exams to the DSPS Office at firstname.lastname@example.org or drop off/mail to the DSPS Office located in the Student Services Annex, Building 22.
+Submit exams to the DSPS Office at firstname.lastname@example.org or drop off/mail to the DSPS Office located in the Student Services Center, Building 96 on the map.

 Any dog might be trained to assist an individual with a specific disability-related need.* Guide dogs used by those with vision loss are the most commonly recognized.
 No licensing or certifying entity exists to legitimize the use of a service dog.
 Rather, the need of the individual with a disability and the specific function the dog is trained to perform legitimize the use under federal and state laws. http://www.ada.gov/service_animals_2010.htm